PriscaRENO/Calculator/README.md

 ## Overview
 Hi,

-I'm Prisca RENO, a Fullstack Web Developper & IT Programmer.
+I'm Prisca E. RENO, a Fullstack Web Developper & IT Programmer.
 Here you'll find a simple calculator project using Javascript

 ## Built With